dedztbh/Luojia1-Cloud-Detection/README.md

 - ksize (in average_blur): The kernel size used for step average_blur.
 It should be odd, and higher value remove streetlight better but also is more likely to remove cloud.
 - lo (in remove_dark_single): The threshold which all pixels with value below it is removed in step remove_dark.
 - obj_threshold (in remove_small_obj): The threshold which all connected components smaller with pixel number small than it is removed.
 Higher value remove small bright noises but is also more likely to remove small cloud.
 - gdsize (in grey_dilation): The size of grey dilation.
 Use larger value for more conservative prediction.
+Also, since there is no gaussian_blur for binary mask, this should be set a larger value for binary mask prediction.
 - gksize, gstd (in gaussian_blur): The kernel size (odd) and std for gaussian_blur.